privacysandbox/protected-auction-services-docs/inference-explainers/inference_onboarding_guide.md

 #### Step 1: Packaging

-**Build the Amazon Machine Image (AMI):** Follow the instructions in the aforementioned [GCP Guide][3] to build a docker image for all B&A services.
+**Build the Amazon Machine Image (AMI):** Follow the instructions in the aforementioned [AWS Guide][4] to build a docker image for all B&A services.
 The inference artifacts, including both the “tensorflow_v2_14_0” and “pytorch_v2_1_1” sidecar binaries (ML runtimes and versions that we currently support), will be packaged within the Bidding service image.
 > **_Note:_** Other versions of Tensorflow and PyTorch will be supported in the future.